Nors602/BankSystemCPP/README.md

 ## Description
 This repository contains **tow versions of a simple console-based Bank Management System in C++**, showing the evolution of the project.
-It allows  clients and users with CRUD operations, transactions, using **file-based data storage**.
+It allows  clients  with CRUD operations, transactions, using **file-based data storage**.

 ## Projects / Versionn